apache/incubator-xtable/website/docs/unity-catalog.md

 ---

 # Unity Catalog
-This document walks through the steps to register a Onetable synced Delta table in Unity Catalog on Databricks.
+This document walks through the steps to register a OneTable synced Delta table in Unity Catalog on Databricks.

 ## Pre-requisites
 1. Source table(s) (Hudi/Iceberg) already written to external storage locations like S3/GCS.